rohancode/FIBC-synthetic-data/README.md

 # FIBC-synthetic-data

-The Synthetic Dataset Generator is a Python code for generating synthetic datasets with input as feature importance for binary classification labelled dataset
+The FIBC Synthetic Data project is a Python code for generating synthetic datasets with input as feature importance for binary classification labelled dataset.

 ## Features